 And yet the Bible doesn’t recognize any other answer to our problems.
 Grace must come from the outside of ourselves to be useful and healing.
 Just as the branch withers without the vine, we can sustain neither life nor emotional repair without bonding to God and others.
 God and his people are the fuel, the energy source from which any problem is addressed.

 Ready to go deeper on this topic?
-Discover how to set healthy limits in any situation and prevent unnecessary burdens from controlling your peace and energy in the award-winning book, Boundaries.
+Discover how to set healthy limits in any situation and prevent unnecessary burdens from controlling your peace and energy in The New York Times bestselling book, Boundaries.